aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/anta_integration.md

 ## Expected changes

 - You should expect faster execution, and if not please report on the GitHub [discussions board](https://github.com/aristanetworks/avd/discussions)
-- Hardware tests are now collapsed.
-- Some description of tests have been updated to be more precise.
-- Sorting of the test results is now done per device as opposed to per category.
 - Tests skipped by ANTA will be marked as `SKIPPED` in the final reports.
 - All tests will be removed from the catalog for a device flagged as undeployed using the host level variable [`is_deployed: false`](https://avd.sh/en/stable/roles/eos_designs/docs/input-variables.html#flagging-a-device-as-not-deployed).
 Additionally, all tests take into account the `is_deployed` variable value and remove tests accordingly.